Our Story

 English Hub

-Kingsnorth CE Primary School is one of 34 schools nationally to be awarded the status as a result of sustained high standards in phonics and early reading.
+Kingsnorth CE Primary School is one of 34 schools nationally to be awarded Enlgish Hub status as a result of sustained high standards in phonics and early reading.
 The aim of the English Hubs is to promote a love of reading and Kingsnorth English Hub are supporting schools and academies across the South East to deliver and provide excellent phonics and early language teaching.

 Literacy specialists within each hub provide tailored support to schools.
 This includes: